ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab001.md

 layout: "page-fullwidth"
 title: "Hello, Windows IoT!"
 subheadline: "Raspberry Pi IoT Lab 1"
-teaser: "In this lab you will create a simple 'Thing' using Wndows 10 IoT Core and a Raspberry Pi 2."
+teaser: "In this lab you will create a simple 'Thing' using Windows 10 IoT Core and a Raspberry Pi 2."
 show_meta: true
 comments: true
 header: no